MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

-# How to restore your Node-ID from backed up staking keys:
+## How to restore your NodeID from backed up staking keys:

-#### Lets imagine your node has gone offline and you are now trying to restore your staker keys to a fresh node, then the process you would follow is as follows: (bear in mind you can only have your staker keys active on 1 node at a time.
-If you have them on multiple nodes then I have no idea what will happen but I don't think it's good)
+Lets imagine your node has gone offline and you are now trying to restore your staking keys to a fresh node, then the process you would follow is as follows: (bear in mind you should only have your stakeing keys active on 1 node at a time to prevent potential network conflicts).

+### Step 1:
-#### Open up a windows terminal by typing cmd into the windows search and clicking to open command prompt
+1. Open up a windows terminal by typing `cmd` into the windows search and clicking to open command prompt.

-#### Type the following 3 lines of code into your terminal, make sure to replace {your username}, {backup date}, mainuser and xxx.xxx.xxx.xxx with the actual values that reflect your circumstances.
+3. Type the following 3 lines of code into your terminal, make sure to replace `{your username}`, `{backup date}`, `mainuser` and `xxx.xxx.xxx.xxx` with the actual values that reflect your circumstances. (you may have to edit the full directory path if your staking keys are saved elsewhere.
+This will use SSH to copy and paste your staking keys from the directory where they are saved to a temporary directory on your server.

-# scp C:/Users/{your username}/avalanche_backup_{backup date}/staking/staker.crt mainuser@xxx.xxx.xxx.xxx:/home/mainuser/temp
+    - `scp C:/Users/{your username}/avalanche_backup_{backup date}/staking/staker.crt mainuser@xxx.xxx.xxx.xxx:/home/mainuser/temp`
-# scp C:/Users/{your username}/avalanche_backup_{backup date}/staking/staker.key mainuser@xxx.xxx.xxx.xxx:/home/mainuser/temp
+    - `scp C:/Users/{your username}/avalanche_backup_{backup date}/staking/staker.key mainuser@xxx.xxx.xxx.xxx:/home/mainuser/temp`
-# scp C:/Users/{your username}/avalanche_backup_{backup date}/staking/signer.key mainuser@xxx.xxx.xxx.xxx:/home/mainuser/temp
+    - `scp C:/Users/{your username}/avalanche_backup_{backup date}/staking/signer.key mainuser@xxx.xxx.xxx.xxx:/home/mainuser/temp`

-#### Now you have copied our staking keys onto a temporary file in your server you'll need to move them to the staking directory from within the server.
-Open up cmder and log into your server then type:
+3. Now you have copied our staking keys onto a temporary directory in your server you'll need to move them to the staking directory from within the server.
+Open up Cmder and log into your server then type:

-# mv /home/mainuser/temp/staker.crt /home/mainuser/.avalanchego/staking/
-# mv /home/mainuser/temp/staker.key /home/mainuser/.avalanchego/staking/
-# mv /home/mainuser/temp/signer.key /home/mainuser/.avalanchego/staking/
+    - `mv /home/mainuser/temp/staker.crt /home/mainuser/.avalanchego/staking/`
+    - `mv /home/mainuser/temp/staker.key /home/mainuser/.avalanchego/staking/`
+    - `mv /home/mainuser/temp/signer.key /home/mainuser/.avalanchego/staking/`
+    -
-#### You will have to overwrite those files to get your NodeID back then you can delete the temp folder:
+Note: You will have to overwrite those files to get your prior NodeID back.
-# rm -r /home/mainuser/temp

-#### after restoring staker keys do the following:
+4. Next you can delete the temp folder:

+    `rm -r /home/mainuser/temp`

+5. Your Staking keys should now be restored onto your server.
+Now you'll need to restart the Avalanchego process:

-# sudo systemctl stop avalanchego
+    `sudo systemctl stop avalanchego`

-# sudo systemctl start avalanchego
+    `sudo systemctl start avalanchego`

-#### check system running
+6. Check the system process is running:

-# sudo systemctl status avalanchego
+    `sudo systemctl status avalanchego`

-#### make sure port 9651 is opon, if you have UFW installed (you will if you followed this guide) then type.
+7. Make sure port 9651 is open, if you have UFW installed (you will if you followed this guide) then type.

-# sudo ufw status numbered
+    `sudo ufw status numbered`

-#### You should see that 9651 is open along with the SSH port, if it isn't then do:
+8. You should see that 9651 is open along with the SSH port (we are using port 2222 in this guide), if it isn't then do:

-# sudo ufw allow 9651
+    `sudo ufw allow 9651`
-# sudo ufw allow ssh
+    `sudo ufw allow 2222`
-# sudo ufw disable
-# sudo ufw enable
+    `sudo ufw disable`
+    `sudo ufw enable`
-# sudo ufw status numbered
+    `sudo ufw status numbered`

-#### You should now see that both the SSH port and 9651 are open.
+You should now see that both the SSH port (2222) and 9651 are open.